-The ε -axiom can be applied to different sorts of variables [Variablengattungen].
-For a formalization of number theory the application to number variables suffices, i.e., the sort [Gattung] of natural numbers.
-In this case the number theoretic axioms moreover the recursive equations for addition and multiplication28 and the principle of inference [Schlußprinzip] of complete induction, have to be added to the the logical formalism and the axioms of equality.
+The ε -axiom can be applied to different types of variables.
+For a formalization of number theory the application to number variables suffices, i.e., the type of natural numbers.
+In this case the number theoretic axioms as well as the recursion equations for addition and multiplication29 and the principle of inference of complete induction, have to be added to the the logical formalism and the axioms of equality.
 This principle of inference can be formalized using the ε symbol by the formula in connection with the elementary formula